Changing from HTTP to HTTPS (Secured Site)

 To do this login to WordPress – go to “Settings” > “General” and ensure that the WordPress Address & Site Address are both HTTPS, then Save.

-If your site was setup with an older version of WordPress (prior to version 4.1 – anything older than a year to 18months), everything (such as link, images, etc) will be stored with the full URL, so you will need to run a Search & Replace in order to change everything over.
+If your site was setup with an older version of WordPress (prior to version 4.1), everything (such as links, images, etc) will be stored with the full URL, so you will need to run a Search & Replace in order to change everything over.
 You can visit here for Search & Replace plugins or here to download a file that you can add via FTP.

 If you do use the second option; be sure to delete the file upon completion – to maintain security.

 If you are unsure which version of WordPress you are currently using, this link explains how you can check.
-Please note that it is dependant on which version your site was set up on; not which version you currently have installed (for instance if you have the latest version of WordPress, but you set your site up 2 years ago, you will still need to run the Search & Replace).
+Please note that it is dependant on which version your site was set up on; not which version you currently have installed (for instance if you have the latest version of WordPress, but you set your site up on a much older version of the CMS, you will still need to run the Search & Replace).

 When running a Search & Replace always remember to enter the full URL with https:// at the beginning.